I finally did it!

 Weekends I mostly got to myself, which is one advantage consulting has over say investment banking.
 You generally don’t work weekends although, like anything there are exceptions.

-Oh and did I mention, try and squeeze in an actual social life, which included a girlfriend, sports team and staying connected with family.
+Oh and did I mention, try and squeeze in an actual social life, which included a sports team and staying connected with family.

 As you can imagine this was very tough on these aspects and eventually something had to give.